Heavy Neutral Leptons from kaon decays in the SHiP experiment

 Therefore, we neglect these stopped kaons as well.

-To conclude, the only relevant for HNL searches are charged kaons decaying in flight.
+To conclude, only charged kaons decaying in flight are relevant for HNL searches.
 Based on the simulated statistics of $N_{stat}=1.5\times10^6$ POT we observe that each proton produces about 8.01 $K^+$ and 3.51 $K^-$, out of which 4.52 $K^+$ and 2.85 $K^-$ are captured (while strangeness transfer mostly to neutral kaons and baryons, respectively) and 3.18 $K^+$ and 0.59 $K^-$ decay at rest.
 Therefore, the only profitable are 0.29 $K^+$ and 0.07 $K^-$ decaying in flight.
 Their distribution over total 3-momentum and polar angle (with zenith direction along the beam line) is presented in Fig.\,\ref{fig:kaon_spectrum}.

 Let us note in passing that about 0.1\% of the produced charged kaons leave the target.
 We neglect their contribution.
 Likewise, in our simulations we ignore a possible impact of the active muon shield with magnetic field (designed primary to deflect the muons outside the target) on the propagation of charged kaons inside the target.